Fairfield Offices: History

-At the time it was built the yard was one of the leading shipbuilding yards on the River Clyde and this was reflected in a prominent exhibition stand in the Main Hall at the first Glasgow Exhibition in 1888.
+It was built for the Fairfield Shipbuilding and Engineering Co.
+Ltd. At the time it was built, the company was one of the leading shipbuilding yards on the River Clyde and this was reflected in a prominent exhibition stand in the Main Hall at the first Glasgow Exhibition in 1888.
 Amongst the early special events held in the offices were the launch parties for the Cunard liners Campania and Lucania in 1892 and 1893.

 It was designed by Honeyman and Keppie, an architectural practice which was then at 140 Bath Street, Glasgow and which survives as Keppie Design and is now headquartered in 160 West Regent Street, Glasgow in the former John Ross Memorial Church.
 John Keppie is thought to have been the lead designer of the building.
 Charles Rennie Mackintosh was a junior member of staff at the firm from 1888 and is thought to have worked on the project.

-It was built for the Fairfield Shipbuilding and Engineering Co.
-Ltd. The driving force behind the business at that time and probably the initial advocate for commissioning the new offices was Sir William Pearce whose painting hangs in the boardroom and who was sole owner of the business from 1878 and local member of parliament from 1886 but who died before it was completed.
+The driving force behind the business at that time and probably the initial advocate for commissioning the new offices was Sir William Pearce whose painting hangs in the boardroom and who was sole owner of the business from 1878 and local member of parliament from 1886 but who died before it was completed.
 The name of the company was changed from Randolph Elder and Co. to Fairfield Shipbuilding and Engineering Co.
-Ltd. in 1885 by Pearce.
-Named after the former farm he re-structured in order to be able to bid for naval tenders.
+Ltd. in 1885 by Pearce. it was named after the former farm he re-structured in order to be able to bid for naval tenders.

 Sir William Pearce was a philanthropist who paid for the nearby Pearce Institute.
 Isabella Elder, the former owner of the yard and widow of former owner John Elder was also philanthropic and commissioned the nearby Elder Park which was originally laid out to a scheme by John Honeyman.

 The building was planned to be both functional and to impress visiting clients and potential clients.
 It includes many Italianate and Beaux Arts elements.
 There are also Art Deco features which would have been added later.
 As a functioning hub of the business it included large, light spaces for the draughtsmen working on both shipbuilding and engineering drawings.
 The building is protected by a Category A listing.
 John Keppie studied in Paris with the academic atelier architect Jean Louis-Pascal during the 1880s.
 Although it was probably Honeyman who secured the commission as he had benefitted previously from the patronage of John and Isabella Elder the project was led by Keppie.
 Its external features include figures of a shipwright and an engineer sculpted above the main entrance.
 These were by Glasgow-based sculptor James Pittendreigh Macgillivray who also collaborated with Keppie on other work.